Matthew Brady was one of the most celebrated photographers in American history, best known for his photographs of the Civil War.

 A Master in the Infancy of Photography

 Brady was born on in 1822 in Warren County, New York.
 At the age of 17, he moved to New York City.
-He was interested in photography at an early age and had his own studio by the age of 18 in 1845.
-In 1849, he opened a studio in Washington D.C.
+He was interested in photography at an early age and had his own studio by the age of 18.
+In 1849, he opened a studio in Washington, D.C.
 Two years later, he married Juliette Handy.
 By 1850, he had become a well-known photographer and had already won numerous awards for his work, particularly photographs of famous people.

 Bringing Home the Brutality of the Civil War